 - Culture is the difference between your employee speaking up and contributing to the continuous improvement of the business

-- Culture allows your team to feel safe and be happy at work
+- Culture allows your team to feel safe and happy at work

-- Culture means the business owner has peace of mind and has trust in their team
+- Culture means the business owner has peace of mind and trust in their team

 Culture is what enables teams of people to defy the odds and achieve the remarkable.